wehlutyk/thesis/content/1-introduction-2-review.md

 Let me now move on to the most debated developments of cultural evolution, the criticisms opposed to the approach, the alternatives emerging from these critiques, and the possibilities of reconciliation.

-## Developments, criticisms or alternatives {#sec:intro-developments}
+### Developments {#sec:intro-review-developments}

 The exact nature of evolution is subject to debate in biology and philosophy of biology, and some of the recent developments have made their way into the core of cultural evolution theory.
 In a parallel movement, the nature of cognition is itself debated inside philosophy of cognitive science.
-The aim of this section is to briefly discuss the relevant parts of those debates for the cultural evolution approach, delineating on one side the elements that could be---or are already partly---integrated into mainstream CAT, and on the other side the critiques which, at least in current writings, seem to call for a partial rethink of the paradigm.
+The aim of the next two sections is to briefly discuss the relevant parts of those debates for the cultural evolution approach, delineating first the elements that could be---or are already partly---integrated into mainstream CAT, and second the critiques which, at least in current writings, seem to call for a partial rethink of the paradigm.
-Compared to the previous section, the questions are more theoretical, as they explore both the way different disciplines studying life are best meshed together, and what core components should be at the root of such a convergence.
+The questions here are more theoretical than above, as they explore both the way different disciplines studying life are best meshed together, and what core components should be at the root of such a convergence.
 This is not to say the debates in biology and cognitive science concern theory alone, as each debated position is well supported by empirical work;
 rather, up to now those works have not translated to actionable contradictory predictions in the study of cultural evolution proper.
-I now present elements of those debates in two groups: developments, which seem possible to integrate into CAT, and criticisms, which I believe challenge CAT closer to its foundations.
+Nonetheless, I will argue in @sec:discussion that these debates provide crucial context to understand a particular practical challenge in the empirical study of CAT, namely the definition of the meaning of representations and its impact on the dimensions of attraction.
-As will hopefully be clear by the end of @sec:discussion where I return to these issues, the work I present in the next two chapters also aims to contribute to the first steps in translating such criticisms into empirical questions.
+I begin with developments then, that is the elements that seem possible to integrate into CAT.

-### Developments
+These also lay some of the groundwork for the subsequent criticisms, which I believe challenge CAT closer to its foundations.

 #### Niche construction theory